tewarid/tewarid.github.io/_posts/2019/2019-02-15-mqtt-with-rabbitmq-and-node-red.md

 docker run -it --name myrabbitmq -p 15672:15672 -p 1883:1883 -p 15675:15675 rabbitmq:3
 ```

 Port `5672` is exposed on host by default.
-Management web interface port `15672`, MQTT protocol port `1883`, and WebSocket protocol port 15675 are also exposed.
-WebSocket can be accessed at ws://172.24.6.221:15675/ws.
+Management web interface port `15672`, MQTT protocol port `1883`, and WebSocket protocol port `15675` are also exposed.
+MQTT over WebSocket can be accessed at ws://172.24.6.221:15675/ws.

 If you kill the above shell and need to run the same container again